jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 (1) An employer must pay an employee for sick leave or bereavement leave in the pay that relates to the pay period in which the leave is taken.
 (2) However, if an employee is required to provide proof of sickness or injury under section 68 and fails, without reasonable excuse, to do so, the employer is not required to pay the employee for any sick leave in respect of which the proof is required until the employee complies with that requirement.

-### Subpart 5 — Domestic violence leave
+### Subpart 5 — Family violence leave

 ### 72A Purpose of this subpart
-The purpose of this subpart is to provide employees who are people affected by domestic violence with a minimum entitlement to paid leave for the purpose of assisting the employees to deal with the effects on the employees of being people affected by domestic violence.
+The purpose of this subpart is to provide employees who are people affected by family violence with a minimum entitlement to paid leave for the purpose of assisting the employees to deal with the effects on the employees of being people affected by family violence.

-### 72B Meaning of person affected by domestic violence
+### 72B Meaning of person affected by family violence
-(1) In this subpart, a person affected by domestic violence means a person who is 1 or both of the following:
+(1) In this subpart, a person affected by family violence means a person who is 1 or both of the following:
-  (a) a person against whom any other person is inflicting, or has inflicted, domestic violence:
+  (a) a person against whom any other person is inflicting, or has inflicted, family violence:
-  (b) a person with whom there ordinarily or periodically resides a child against whom any other person is inflicting, or has inflicted, domestic violence.
+  (b) a person with whom there ordinarily or periodically resides a child against whom any other person is inflicting, or has inflicted, family violence.
-(2) In this section, child has the meaning given to it in section 2 of the Domestic Violence Act 1995.
+(2) In this section, child has the meaning given to it in section 8 of the Family Violence Act 2018.

-**Entitlement to domestic violence leave**
+**Entitlement to family violence leave**

-### 72C Entitlement to domestic violence leave
+### 72C Entitlement to family violence leave
-An employee may take domestic violence leave—
+An employee may take family violence leave—
-  (a) if the employee is a person affected by domestic violence (regardless of how long ago the domestic violence occurred, and even if the domestic violence occurred before the person became an employee); and
+  (a) if the employee is a person affected by family violence (regardless of how long ago the family violence occurred, and even if the family violence occurred before the person became an employee); and
   (b) in accordance with sections 72D and 72H.

-### 72D When entitlement to domestic violence leave arises
+### 72D When entitlement to family violence leave arises
-(1) An employee is entitled to domestic violence leave— (a) after the employee has completed 6 months’ current continuous employment with the employer; or (b) if, in the case of an employee to whom subsection (1)﻿(a) does not apply, the employee has, over a period of 6 months, worked for the employer for—
+(1) An employee is entitled to family violence leave— (a) after the employee has completed 6 months’ current continuous employment with the employer; or (b) if, in the case of an employee to whom subsection (1)﻿(a) does not apply, the employee has, over a period of 6 months, worked for the employer for—
     (i) at least an average of 10 hours a week during that period; and (ii) no less than 1 hour in every week during that period or no less than 40 hours in every month during that period.
-(2) Domestic violence leave must be provided—
+(2) Family violence leave must be provided—
   (a) to an employee to whom subsection (1)﻿(a) applies, for—
     (i) the 12-month period of continuous employment beginning at the end of the 6-month period specified in that subsection; and
     (ii) each subsequent 12 months of current continuous employment: